blimasouza/DavyFeyn/README.md

 ## DavyFeyn
 _DavyFeyn_ also depends on the notions defined in _ElementaryTensorCalculus_.
 The fundamental idea of the package is that, given the numerator of a Feynman integral, there is a function that returns the full result of the integral.
-The package _GammaMatricesAlgebra_ is useful generate the numerator of Feynman integrals in the case of theories with fermions.
+The package _GammaMatricesAlgebra_ is useful to generate the numerator of Feynman integrals in the case of theories with fermions.

 ### Tensor reduction
 To perform the tensorial reduction of of Feynman integrals, the approach that A. I. Davydychev proposes in the paper [A Simple formula for reducing Feynman diagrams to scalar integrals](http://inspirehep.net/record/316371) is implemented.